 In October 2020, the Board of Directors (the "Board") authorized the sale and issuance of Series A-1 Preferred Stock in three closings.
 In October 2020, as part of the first closing of the Series A-1 Preferred Stock, the Company issued 1,315,789 shares of Series A-1 Preferred Stock with a par value of \$0.001 and a purchase price of \$2.28 per share, and an additional 3,106,561 shares of the Series A-1 Preferred Stock upon conversion of the Company's convertible notes.
-The second and third closings of the Series A-1 Preferred Stock financing were dependent upon the Company's successful completion of future science-driven milestone events, such as entering into in-licensing agreements, contracting with a CRO to conduct phase 2 clinical trials, and identifying compounds for lead drug candidates.
-The obligations to issue additional shares of Series A-1 Preferred Stock in subsequent financings, or Preferred Stock Tranche Rights, were recorded as a liability.
+The second and third closings of the Series A-1 Preferred Stock financing were dependent upon the Company's successful completion of future science-driven milestone events, such as entering into in-licensing agreements, contracting with a CRO to conduct Phase 2 clinical trials, and identifying compounds for lead drug candidates.
+The obligations to issue additional shares of Series A-1 Preferred Stock in subsequent financings, or Preferred Stock Tranche Rights, were recorded as a liability in the consolidated balance sheet.

-In January 2021, upon effectiveness of the Lilly Agreement, the Company completed the second and third closings and issued an aggregate of 5,482,456 shares of Series A-1 Preferred Stock.
+In January 2021, upon effectiveness of the license agreement and stock issuance agreement with Eli Lilly and Company ("Lilly") (collectively, the "Lilly Agreement"), the Company completed the second and third closings and issued an aggregate of 5,482,456 shares of Series A-1 Preferred Stock.
 Series A-1 Preferred Stock issued in the second and third closings had a par value of \$0.001 and had a purchase price of \$2.28 per share, which was equal to fair value as estimated by the Company's management by taking into consideration the results obtained from a third-party valuation, among other factors.